Holiday Notice

 One factor that agile teams shouldn’t overlook is ease of use.
 Agile environments are fast-paced and ever-changing, and a project management tool should support the team for seamless adaptation.

+An agile project management tool ideally has an intuitive design and requires minimum possible effort to maintain.
 With less time spent on technical upkeep, agile teams can focus on tasks that require their specialized skills to deliver customer-centric products.

 Consider Team Preferences